 going home until the morrow or even the next day?

-At long last after all the grubby, greasy fingers had been washed after supper,
+At long last after all the grubby, greasy fingers had been washed after supper, the

-the dishes done, water drawn for breakfast, stove wood in, the milking done and
+dishes done, water drawn for breakfast, stove wood in, the milking done and the

-always be in the coldest time of the year.
+in the coldest time of the year.

 And then!
 Oh joyful remembrance for a child.
 As we sat and watched the firelight